Skip to main content

 Step 4: Portfolio Optimization

-Single Client Optimization
+Single Account Optimization

 curl --request POST \

---url https://api.tilt.io/api/v1/custom/org/{organization_uuid}/clients/{uuid}/optimize/ \
+--url https://api.tilt.io/api/v1/custom/org/{organization_uuid}/clients/{client_uuid}/accounts/{account_uuid}/optimize/ \

 --header 'X-Api-Key: <api-key>'